CICIFLY/Leetcode_SQL_Practice/README.md

 (3).
 The locked 3 files will be what I am working on next.

 (4).
 If you  do not want to buy premium and try to search the locked questions everywhere, here is the right place
      for you.
-I added the reference sites in the docx as well in case you want to see the solutions.
+I added the reference sites in the docx file as well in case you want to see the source solutions.